Heap Memory Debugging

 With basic heap corruption checks, most out-of-bound writes can be detected and the number of overrun bytes before a failure is detected depends on the properties of the heap.
 However, the Light Impact mode is more precise as even a single-byte overrun can be detected.

-Enabling light-impact checking increases the memory usage.
-Each individual allocation uses 9 to 12 additional bytes of memory depending on alignment.
+Enabling light-impact checking increases the memory usage since each individual allocation uses additional bytes of metadata.

 Each time heap_caps_free() is called in Light Impact mode, the head and tail canary bytes of the buffer being freed are checked against the expected values.

-When heap_caps_check_integrity() is called, all allocated blocks of heap memory have their canary bytes checked against the expected values.
+When heap_caps_check_integrity() or heap_caps_check_integrity_all() is called, all allocated blocks of heap memory have their canary bytes checked against the expected values.

 In both cases, the functions involve checking that the first 4 bytes of an allocated block (before the buffer is returned to the user) should be the word 0xABBA1234, and the last 4 bytes of the allocated block (after the buffer is returned to the user) should be the word 0xBAAD5678.